nadiacuuj/webscraping_lego/README.md

 ### Purpose

 The purpose of this scraper is to gather a list of challenging LEGO sets designed for both young-at-heart adults, and wise-beyond-their-years children, alike.
 This can be used for LEGO enthusiasts or hobbyists who are looking for recommendations on complex builds.
+In fact, the random LEGO set recommendation feature provides an element of fun by offering a surprise suggestion from the list, helping users quickly discover their next potential build.

 Additionally, it showcases how to use Python and BeautifulSoup to scrape a website that doesn’t provide an API.

-The random LEGO set recommendation feature provides an element of fun by offering a surprise suggestion from the list, helping users quickly discover their next potential build.

 ## Data Description